unkn0wncode/openai/README.md

 - `Response.FunctionCalls() []output.FunctionCall` returns all function calls from the response's top level
 - `Response.Refusals() []string` returns all refusals texts from output messages

-### Chaining requests with LastResponseID
+### Chaining requests with PreviousResponseID

 Unlike in the Chat API, where requests are stateless and must contain whole context, the Responses API saves the state of the conversation (unless you set `responses.Request.Store` to `false`) and returns a `responses.Response.ID` that you can use to send only new inputs in the next request.
 Trimming of older context is done automatically and IDs that you get are usable for 30 days.

-It's still possible use the API in a stateless way, by sending all inputs every time and not using the `LastResponseID` field.
+It's still possible to use the API in a stateless way by sending all inputs every time and not using the `PreviousResponseID` field.

 IDs also allow you to continue a conversation from any previous response:

 ```
 User: is it normal for my pet to meow?
 Assistant: Is your pet a cat?
 (ID_1)
-LastResponseID=ID_1 User: yes it's a cat
+PreviousResponseID=ID_1 User: yes it's a cat
 Assistant: It's normal for cats to meow.
 (ID_2)

-LastResponseID=ID_1 User: my pet is a dog
+PreviousResponseID=ID_1 User: my pet is a dog
 Assistant: It's not normal for dogs to meow.
 (ID_3)
 ```